QubesOS/qubes-doc/developer/services/qrexec3.md

 - /wiki/Qrexec3Implementation/
 ---

-# Secure communication between VMs: qrexec #
+# Qrexec: command execution in VMs #

 (*This page is about qrexec v3.
 For qrexec v2, see [here](/doc/qrexec2/).*)